DivergentClouds/expanse/spec.md

 ## Overview

-Expanse is a low-level language that compiles to Subleq.
+Expanse is a macro-assembly language for Subleq.

 ## Subleq